yenjia/credit_card_fraud_detection_2023/README.md

 **Note:** I have not optimized the process.
 The processing steps are very time-consuming and consume a lot of memory (>50GB).
 To proceed, ensure you have a good CPU, GPU, and sufficient RAM.

 ## Preprocessing Data and Checkpoints
-The preprocessing data and checkpoints are available in this [Google Drive](https://drive.google.com/drive/folders/1DlS1KMmyNBieRmKBHtb5FlXjPhyk75uE?usp=sharing).
+The preprocessing data and checkpoints are not available now.
+If you need the checkpoints, please contact me.
 * Preprocessing table: ~14 GB
 * XGBoost models: ~400 MB per model